znegva/znegva.github.io/overview.md

 A single column theme for [Bolt CMS](//bolt.cm), with support for image galleries, GPX tracks, optional password protection for posts and some individual customisation options.

+From time to time I publish pictures of excursions on my private website, sometimes including hiking routes.
+I couldn't find a theme that fulfilled all my requirements (technical as well as optical), so I made one myself.

 | Tools                | Links                                                                        |
 | -------------------- | ---------------------------------------------------------------------------- |
 | Twig template engine | [Github project repository](https://github.com/znegva/gurzr)                 |